The Connection Between Hashimoto’s disease And Anxiety

 GAD and Anxiety

-The brain produces a chemical called GABA that is calming.
-This chemical is produced, thanks to glutamine acid decarboxylase.
-GAD is an enzyme released in the body.
-However, in some people GAD is attacked by the immune system so there is not sufficient amounts of GABA production.
-This triggers anxiety attacks as the brain simply does not calm down.
+The conversion of Glutamic Acid to Glutamate happens thanks to an enzyme called GAD.
+This enzyme is critical at putting on the brakes within our bodies.
+In some people this enzyme, GAD is attacked by the immune system.
+When this happens, GABA production comes to a grinding halt.
+Not enough braking and too much gas triggers anxiety attacks as the brain simply does not calm down.
 In fact, GAD autoimmunity may also be a factor in OCD (obsessive compulsive disorder), vertigo, motion sickness and facial tics, apart from causing other symptoms.

 If you have gluten sensitivity or celiac disease you are more prone to GAD autoimmunity.
 In this case adopting a gluten free diet can help a great deal in curbing anxiety.
 In fact those who suffer from Hashimoto’s Hypothyroidism often have undiagnosed gluten sensitivity.